OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 The autoid annotation can take two values, ``HASH`` or ``SEQUENTIAL``\.
 ``SEQUENTIAL`` states that the identifier shall be computed by incrementing the preceding one.
-``HASH`` states that the identifier should be calculated with a hashing algorithm – the input to this hash is the member’s name.
+``HASH`` states that the identifier should be calculated with a hashing algorithm – the input to this hash is the member's name.
 ``HASH`` is the default value of ``@autoid``.

 .. _xtypes--hashid-value: